antonio59/aafairshare/README.md

 - 💰 Expense tracking and management
 - 📊 Interactive charts and analytics
 - 📱 Responsive design for all devices
-- 📄 PDF report generation
+- 📄 Secure PDF and Excel report generation with data sanitization
 - 🔔 Customizable notification system
 - 🌐 Real-time updates
 - 🎨 Modern UI with dark/light mode